Grammarly vs Outwrite – Which proofreader is worth investing your time and money in? Let’s find out!

 Outwrite also provides an add-on for Google Chrome, allowing you to edit work on social media platforms like LinkedIn and Facebook or while sending an email.

-Accuracy is the most essential trait to look for when investing in a writing assistant.
-After using Grammarly and Outwrite to check blog posts, I'd say both tools are accurate but in different ways.
+Accuracy is the most essential trait when investing in a writing assistant.
+After using Grammarly and Outwrite to check blog posts, I’d say both tools are accurate but in different ways.

-Grammarly is one of the best grammar checkers, but it mainly focuses on finding spelling and grammatical errors, while Outwrite emphasizes style and readability.
+Our Grammarly review found this is one of the best grammar checkers, but it mainly focuses on finding spelling and grammatical errors, while Outwrite emphasizes style and readability.